petersonR/bestNormalize/README.md

 *guarantee* normally distributed transformed data (if ties are not present).

+To evaluate the efficacy of the normalization technique, the `bestNormalize()` function implements repeated cross-validation to estimate the Pearson’s P statistic divided by its degrees of freedom.
+This is called the “Normality statistic”, and if it is close to 1, then the transformation can be thought of as working well.
+The function is designed to select the transformation that produces the lowest P / df value, when estimated on out-of-sample data (estimating this on in-sample data will always choose the orderNorm technique, and is generally not the main goal of these procedures).

 ## Installation

 You can install the most recent (devel) version of bestNormalize from